 1. Curriculum vitae

-3. A statement of purpose (no more than five pages) which should include
+3. A project proposal (no more than five pages) which should include:

-a) the nature of the research done to be done (the purpose and scope of the project)
+a) the nature if the research (aim and scope of the project)

-b) a brief survey of the literature on the subject
+b) evaluation of the basic publications on the subject

-d) project plan and schedule (The award can be used anytime during the period from October 2017 until September 2018.
-Applicant should include a proposed research calendar.)
+(The award can be used anytime during the period from October 2019 until September 2020.)

-f) at what institution this work would be conducted and why such a tenure abroad would be professionally advantageous at this stage of her or his academic career
+f) how such a tenure abroad will benefit the applicant at this stage of her or his academic career

 4. For graduate students: official transcripts of undergraduate and graduate course work.